-When coursework is completed, the student will be required to pass a preliminary examination (Preliminary Exam Procedure).
-Students can choose either an examination format or a research project format within the first two weeks of each semester and notify their decision to the academic advisor.
-Upon receiving the academic advisor's approval, the student will submit the Preliminary Exam Registration Form to the program director for approval.
+When all core and required concentration coursework is completed, the student will be required to pass a preliminary examination (Preliminary Exam Procedure).
+Upon receiving approval from the academic advisor, the research advisor and the second reader, the student will submit the Preliminary Exam Registration Form to the program director for approval.